A coronavirus pandemic has serious implications for the health of the human population, and these consequences have not yet been fully assessed.

 The inclusion of specific procedures in the rehabilitation program depends on the diagnosis, the severity of the injuries, the general health condition of the patient, and the prognosis.
 In most cases, we use at least the following therapies, as they have already proven effective in recovery from severe viral pneumonia and its consequences:

 - Intravenous administration of activated cell product-MCSs (for systemic regenerative and anti-inflammatory effect).

 We are going to describe these therapies in the text below.

 Contact our medical advisor to receive a personal health recovery programme after COVID-19.

 Medical Advisor, Swiss Medica doctor

 Post-viral complications are associated with an excessive immune response (due to a cytokine storm), as well as viral damage to tissues.
 Related to this, mesenchymal stem cells (MSCs) are an excellent therapeutic choice due to their regenerative and immunomodulatory properties.
 They protect the lungs from acute respiratory distress syndrome (ARDS) by secreting antibacterial peptides and anti-inflammatory cytokines.

-After intravenous transplantation of MSCs, a significant population of cells accumulate in the lungs, which can protect alveolar epithelial cells, reclaim the pulmonary microenvironment, prevent pulmonary fibrosis and cure lung dysfunction.
+After intravenous transplantation of MSCs, a significant population of cells accumulates in the lungs, which can protect alveolar epithelial cells, reclaim the pulmonary microenvironment, prevent pulmonary fibrosis, and cure lung dysfunction.
 This result is in addition to their immunomodulatory effect.